xoxzo/blog.xoxzo.com/content/Events/mwc19-shanghai-report-en.md

 China is a manufacturing powerhouse, but there was also a decent amount of software solutions vendors too.

-Like in Barcelona, a big theme as you walk around the booths was 5G.
+Like in Barcelona, a big theme that you'll notice as you walk around the exhibition halls was _5G_.

 ![MWC Shanghai 2019: Booths]({filename}/images/mwc19-pvg/mwc19-pvg-smaller-booths.jpg)

 ## 4YFN

 The Four Years From Now selection was interesting though.
-They had a healthy amount of startups, although the numbers are much smaller than what they had in Barcelona this year.
+They had a healthy amount of startups, although the overall number is much smaller than what they had in Barcelona this year.

 I stopped by the Malaysia Digital Economy Coorporation (MDEC) who was there